dancoelho/dancoelho.github.io/_pages/publications.md

 2. _**Numerical scheme for solving the nonuniformly forced cubic and quintic Swift-Hohenberg equations strictly respecting the Lyapunov functional**_,
 D. L. Coelho, E. Vitral, J. Pontes, and N. Mangiavacchi<br>
-Submitted to Journal of Computational and Applied Mathematics<br>
 <a href="https://www.sciencedirect.com/science/article/abs/pii/S0377042721005938" target="_blank">Journal of Computational and Applied Mathematics (2022) </a><br>
 <a href="https://arxiv.org/abs/2007.16080" target="_blank">[arXiv]</a>